darcien/blog/content/uses.md

 ### Display

-- ViewSonic XG2431, 24", IPS, a 240Hz-capable monitor that run on 50Hz for coding
+- ViewSonic XG2431, 24", IPS, has horizontal banding all over the screen after 3 years of usage :(
 - Dell U2417H, 24", IPS

 ### Audio